Part D Drug Plan Benefit Types Basics

 Defined standard (DS) benefits are the standard required benefits of a drug plan.
 That means there is an annual deductible, 25% coverage in the initial coverage phase, and the plan offers no additional gap coverage.
 The defined standard benefits are subject to change each year, see the current defined standard benefits below.

 Actuarially equivalent (AE) standard benefits are a variation of standard benefits.
 Actuarially Equivalent benefits provide the same deductible as Defined Standard benefits, but different cost-sharing.
-Actuarially equivalent benefits differs from defined standard benefits in being able to substitute some cost sharing requirements, for example tiered cost sharing for drugs and networks instead of the flat 25% (in 2021) for the initial coverage phase.
+Actuarially equivalent benefits differ from defined standard benefits in being able to substitute some cost-sharing requirements, for example, tiered cost-sharing for drugs and networks instead of the flat 25% (in 2021) for the initial coverage phase.

 Basic alternative (BA) benefits are an alternative version of the standard benefits.
-This type of benefits may have a smaller annual deductible (or no deductible at all), and may have different cost-sharing such as tiered cost-sharing for drugs, and changes to the initial coverage limit.
+Basic Alternative benefits may have a smaller annual deductible (or no deductible at all), and may have different cost-sharing such as tiered cost-sharing for drugs, and changes to the initial coverage limit.

 Enhanced Alternative (EA) benefits means the plan provides cost-sharing on drugs beyond what is required by standard coverage.
 These plans may include lower deductibles, a reduction of cost-sharing during the initial coverage phase, an increased coverage limit, additional gap coverage, and more.

 Defined Standard Benefits for Part D

-To help offer more clarity, here are the Defined Standard benefits for Part D in 2020 as an example [see CMS.Gov Medicare Part D announcement PDF]:
+To help offer more clarity, here are the defined standard prescription drug benefits for Part D in 2021 as an example [see CMS.Gov Medicare Part D announcement PDF]:

 - Deductible: Up to $445.